isomerpages/sportsg-sportcares/_about-sportcares/03-communities-of-care.md

 Above all, the Communities of Care model champions the human spirit by bringing together different groups of people from varied walks of life together as one.

-If you'd like to join us in building Communities of Care through sport, drop us a note at sportcares@sport.gov.sg
+If you'd like to join us in building Communities of Care through sport, drop us a note at sportcares@sport.gov.sg <sportcares@sport.gov.sg>